U.S. Route 77 in Texas: History

 US 77 was designated in 1927 from Gainesville to Corpus Christi.
 In 1943, the highway was extended south of Corpus Christi to the international border at Brownsville; this extension also rerouted the section of highway between Sinton and Corpus Christi, as the previous route traveled through Gregory between the two towns.
 In 1953, US 77 was rerouted between Halletsville and Victoria over former SH 295.
-The section of highway through Victoria was rerouted in 1978 to remove a concurrency with US 59, but this cancelled the following year.
+The section of highway through Victoria was rerouted in 1978 to remove a concurrency with US 59, but this was cancelled the following year.
 In 1997, US 77 was extended so the highway's official designation ran to the Los Tomates International Bridge in Brownsville.
 In 2000, the city of Denton turned US 77 into a pair of one-ways streets from US 377 to FM 2164, with northbound traffic using Locust Street and southbound traffic using Elm Street.
 In 2003, the section of US 77 in Robstown between FM 892 and 9th Street was removed the state highway system as construction of a bypass around the town began.

 In August 2011, TxDOT received permission from the Federal Highway Administration (FHWA) to designate the Robstown bypass as I-69 due to it already being built to Interstate Highway standards and connecting to another Interstate Highway; the American Association of State Highway and Transportation Officials (AASHTO) approved the designation later that year in October.
 An official ceremony was held on December 5, 2011 to unveil I-69 signs on the Robstown-Corpus Christi freeway.
 This section of the highway was later re-designated as I-69E in 2013, though most of the original I-69 signage is still in place.

 The section of freeway in the East Rio Grande Valley received approval for Interstate designation in May 2013.
 This section of highway was designated as I-69E as the two other branches of I-69, I-69C and I-69W were also approved.
 Signage was installed over the summer of 2013.

 Future

 US 77 from Raymondville to Victoria is planned to be upgraded to I-69E.
 South of Corpus Christi, US 77 is a freeway around most of Kingsville, with interchanges being constructed at US 77 Bus. and FM 1717 south of the town that would complete the freeway in Kingsville.
-A short freeway section of US 77 also exists in the town of Bishop, though the Kingsville and Bishop freeways are currently not connected.
-A bypass of Driscoll is being constructed, with the northbound lanes open to traffic while the southbound lanes are expected to open in 2022.
+A freeway section of US 77 also exists in the town of Bishop, with a bypass of Driscoll recently finishing construction, with the northbound lanes opened to traffic in 2021 while the southbound lanes opened in August 2023; making the freeway complete from I-37 to Kingsville.

 Between Corpus Christi and Victoria, US 77 is still mostly a divided highway that does not bypass most of the towns it travels through.
 As of June 2022, Sinton is the only town along this section of US 77 that the highway bypasses.
+A bypass for Refugio, Texas is planned.
 Once completed, I-69E will end at I-69W (US 59) in Victoria, with those two Interstates forming I-69.